vizeet/BitcoinHDWallet/README.md

 4. Boot using ubuntu usb and try out the OS

-5. Mount code and data partitions and cd into code
+5. Mount code and data partitions and cd into code as superuser
 ```bash
 cd /media/ubuntu/CDROM
 ```